|Major Groups > Chanterelles and Trumpets > Cantharellus californicus|

 Microscopic Features: Spores 9-13 x 4-5 µ; ellipsoid to slightly irregular and subcylindric; smooth; faintly ochraceous in KOH, with minutely granular contents.
 Basidia 2- to 4-sterigmate;

-Note: The species featured here appeared previously (from August 2007 to February 2009) as "Cantharellus species 01: The Mud Puppy."
+Note: The species featured here appeared previously at this website (from August 2007 to February 2009) as "Cantharellus species 01: The Mud Puppy."

 Further Online Information: